ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 }
 ```

-I decided to use a local macro `DOC_IS` to avoid the repetition for each string
+I decided to use a local macro, `DOC_IS`, to avoid repetition.
-comparison, but the code is functionally identical to its previous incarnation,
+The code is functionally identical to its previous incarnation, just with more
-just with more cases added to the `if`-statement in `parse_doc`.
+cases added to the `if`-statement.

 ```sh
 $ make clean cdoc && ./cdoc example.c > example1.html